-The EPA has issued formal guidance on regulatory requirements and the ESIA process.
-The following documents are relevant to the ESIA process and the project:
+The EPA has issued formal guidance on the regulatory requirements of the EIA process as enshrined in the LI 1652.
+The following documents are relevant to the EIA process and the project:

-- a) Environmental Impact Assessment Guidelines for the Energy Sector (2011), Volume 1 has been prepared to ensure the sustainable use of energy resources and also contribute towards sound environmental management in the energy sector.
+a) Environmental Impact Assessment Guidelines for the Energy Sector (2011), Volume 1 has been prepared to ensure the sustainable use of energy resources and also contribute towards sound environmental management in the energy sector.
 Volume 2 of the Guidelines provides systematic procedures on EIS preparations for the energy sector as well as guidelines on common potential impacts and mitigation measures.
-The implementation of the environmental assessment of this project has been guided by this guidelines document. - b) Environmental Assessment in Ghana, A Guide (1996) produced by the EPA provides detailed guidance on the procedures to be adhered to when undertaking an ESIA. - c) Environmental Impact Assessment Guidelines for the General Construction and Services Sector (2011), has been prepared to ensure the sustainable development of the general construction and services sector and contribute towards sound environmental management in the general construction and services sector.
+The implementation of the environmental assessment of this project has been guided by this guidelines document.

+- b) Environmental Assessment in Ghana, A Guide (1996) produced by the EPA provides detailed guidance on the procedures to be adhered to when undertaking an EIA. - c) Environmental Impact Assessment Guidelines for the General Construction and Services Sector (2011), has been prepared to ensure the sustainable development of the general construction and services sector and contribute towards sound environmental management in the general construction and services sector.